ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ~~~

 The Individual parameters are then added to the TransportParameters Object.
-While Protocol Properties and Application Intents use the `add` call,
+While Protocol Properties use the `add` call, Transport Preferences use
-Transport Preferences use special calls for the levels defined in {{transport-params}}.
+special calls for the levels defined in {{transport-params}}.

 ~~~
 TransportParameters.Add(parameter, value)